rosyberti/website/python-course/index.md

 permalink: /python-course/
 ---

-## Thanks for signing up for my comprehensive course on Python and SQL programming!
+## Thanks for signing up for my Introduction to Python course!

 This course will set you on a path towards becoming an expert in Python and SQL programming.
 You can jump to any of the course lessons below: